EduardvonBock/hello-world/README.md

 A bit of a cyberpunk/cypherpunk in terms of a futuristic hope & city aesthetics and belief that everyone deserves a decentrialized cyberspace and rights to privacy (data rights).
 A fan of the video game Watch Dogs.
 Witty.
-Becoming more and more Aspergers as I learn coding.
-Someone who likes direct and to-the-point communication.
+Becoming more and more Aspergers as I learn coding. (joke) Someone who likes direct and to-the-point communication.

-That's all for today!
+That's it!
 Hoping to collaborate with you soon!

 Best,
 Eduard